minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Merging <merging>

 To merge the three types of aforementioned data together, two types of merges (or joins, synonymous in R) were done.
 About 60% of the data was able to be merged together based on a set of Unique Identifiers, which was Bioguide ID for the rollcall data.
 Post primary merge, the rest of the data, which was not able to be merged was filtered out and merged based on the @fedmatch functions fuzzy_match and fuzzy_join functions as shown in the code block in @rollcall.
 Finally, the two merged dataframes were concatinated.

 Finally, only about 30 representatives were not able to be merged and thus removed.
 The reason for this is because these anomalies either joined or left congress halfway through the session or switched from the US house of representatives to the senate, and thus these members appeared in some dataframe, but not in the others, i.e. are marked as representatives but were not included in the vote and did not receive contribution, since they were not part of a regular election.

 For the final dataframe used for analysis, the 731 representatives (over 113th-117th congresses) were further decreased, to only include representatives relevant to the analysis.
 This includes only representatives, who voted on more than one relevant bill.
 Without this specification, one couldn't analyse differences in voting behaviour.
 Moreover, only Republicans and Democrats were included, since Independent and Libertarians are too few to be able to compare.

 // relevant?
 // Lastly, to make the dataframe suitable for analysis, I used the pivot_longer function to pivot the dataframe to include only the Vote, Contributions (pro-environmental and anti environmental seperately) and the

 #pagebreak()

 = Models
-Academic discussion about which models to use...

-what is an LPM?
-Linear probability models (LPM), i.e. linear regression used with binary dependent variables, also yield results in terms of probability changes.
-In linear regression, we estimate the effects on the observed dependent variable, so coefficients are comparable over models, groups, etc. Using LPM is almost unthinkable in sociology, while it is common in economics. @mood

-first LPM because....
-#quote(
-  attribution: [Selling @Selling2023],
-)[Another aspect to consider is that the outcome variable is dichotomous.
-That calls for the use of logistic regressions.
-However, logistic regression makes it difficult to interpret results substantially or compare models with different independent variables.
-That is because, as Mood (2010) tells us, logistic effect measures reflect unobserved heterogeneity, even when the omitted variables are uncorrelated with the independent variables.
-According to her, a possible solution to this problem is to run linear probability models (LPMs).
-LPMs usually fit about as well as logistic models, even in the case of nonlinearities (Long 1997).]

-- logit is not only difficult to interpret but also affected by OVB @mood
+In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0).
+Moreover, the two types of models, Linear Probability Model (LPM) and Logit/Probit are applied with varying degrees of specifications, from most generous by using only control variables, to most strict by using fixed effects.

+Both the LPM and the Logit are used in the literature, but both come with their up and downsides.
+The first model used is the Linear Probability Model, which is an ordinary least squared linear regression with binary dependent variables.
+The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups @mood.
+One downside, however, is that there is a possibilities for the predicted probability to be out of range, by being either higher than 1 or lower than 0.
+In order to counter this, one can use the logistical regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2) \.
+Nevertheless, comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression, even more so when interpreting the results of a logistic regression, given that the distribution of the logistic regression is non-linear.
+Moreover, @mood explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @Selling2023.
+Althoug the linear regression sometimes predicts probabilities outside of range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
+To encompass the major downsides of the LPM, however, a Logit Model will be included as a robustness check.

-Why not 2SLS -> @stratmann-2002 p.1
+// Why not 2SLS -> @stratmann-2002 p.1
+// say that OBV in logit & LPM? @mood?

 // - model setup: must allow for endogeneity of contributions, dichotomus nature of
 //   dependent vote variable (yes/no) and non-negativity of campaign comntributions.